ensogo-as/.github/profile/README.md

-## A startup providing simple, siloed, solutions for reporting on new requirements for Europen SME companies
+## A startup providing simple, siloed, solutions for reporting on new ESG compliance requirements for European SME companies

 <!--